- Choose Simple Mode for quick scheduling or Advanced Mode for full control

 What does the asterisk (*) mean in cron?

-The asterisk (*) is a wildcard that means 'every' or 'any value'.
-For example, * in the hour field means 'every hour'.
+The asterisk (*) is a wildcard character meaning 'every' or 'any value' in that field.
+For example, * in the hour field means the task runs every hour, while * in the day field means it runs every day.

 How do I run a job every 5 minutes?